Skip to Content

 Traveling with children presents special challenges.
 It disrupts familiar routines and imposes new demands.
 Planning ahead, and involving children in the planning, may lessen the stress of travel.

 Ear pain - flying; Ear pain - airplane

-Talk to your doctor or nurse before traveling with a child.
+Talk to your health care provider before traveling with a child.
 Children may have special medical concerns.
-The doctor can also talk to you about any medicines you might need if your child becomes ill.
+The provider can also talk to you about any medicines you might need if your child becomes ill.

 Know your child's dosage of common medicines for colds, allergic reactions, or flu.
-If your child has a chronic illness, consider bringing a copy of recent medical reports and a list of all medications your child is taking.
+If your child has a long-term (chronic) illness, consider bringing a copy of recent medical reports and a list of all medicines your child is taking.

 PLANES, TRAINS, BUSES

 Bring snacks and familiar foods with you.
 This helps when travel delays meals or when the available meals do not suit the child's needs.
 Small crackers, unsugared cereals, and string cheese make good snacks.
 Some children can eat fruit without problems.
 Cookies and sugared cereals make for sticky children.